Olive Garden is not safe for people with celiac disease. Period.

 Better Chain Options

-If you need a chain restaurant, these are generally safer:
+If you need a chain restaurant, these have lower cross-contact risk (but are still not celiac-safe):

 - PF Chang’s — Has GF menu with better protocols